University of Texas at Arlington College of Engineering: History

 Nedderman Hall contains academic departments, lecture halls, research labs, the offices of the Dean of the College of Engineering, and an engineering library.

-As Arlington State college was given the status of a senior college in 1959, five baccalaureate degrees were initially offered in aeronautical, civil, electrical, industrial, and mechanical engineering.
+When Arlington State College became a senior college in 1959, baccalaureate programs in aeronautical, civil, electrical, industrial, and mechanical engineering were offered.
 The founding dean was Dr. Wendell H. Nedderman, who later served as president of the university beginning in 1972.
-The first college of engineering building (the Engineering Building, later renamed Woolf Hall after UTA President Jack Woolf), was constructed in 1960.
+The first college of engineering building (the Engineering Building, later renamed Woolf Hall after former UTA President Jack Woolf), was constructed in 1960.
 By 1968, all five of the baccalaureate degree programs were accredited by the Engineering Council of Professional Development.
 Master's degree programs were initiated during the same time frame.
-The university's first doctoral program, a Ph.D. in engineering, was started in 1969.
+The university's first doctoral program, a Ph.D. in engineering, was added in 1969.
 In the mid-1980s, the College of Engineering added three new buildings: Nedderman Hall, the Aerodynamics Research Center, and the Automation & Robotics Research Institute (now known as the UT Arlington Research Institute, or UTARI).
 The original engineering building, Woolf Hall, was also remodeled.

-As The University of Texas at Arlington continues in its effort to become a nationally recognized research university, the College of Engineering has seen rapid growth within the past decade.
-In 2001, a Nanotechnology Research & Teaching Facility opened.
-In 2008, the Optical Medical Imaging Lab facility and Civil Engineering Laboratory Building were completed.
-An expansion of the Engineering Laboratory Building was completed in 2009, and a $116 million Engineering Research Complex consisting of 230000 sqft of space opened in January 2011.
+As UTA has become a nationally recognized research university, and the College of Engineering has seen rapid growth.
+In 2011, the Nanotechnology Research & Teaching Facility opened.
+The Civil Engineering Laboratory Building was completed in 2008.
+An expansion of the Engineering Laboratory Building was completed in 2009, and the Engineering Research Building opened in January 2011.

-The University of Texas at Arlington is the only institution in North Texas to offer degrees in architectural engineering and aerospace engineering.
+UTA is the only university in North Texas to offer degrees in architectural engineering and aerospace engineering.

-The College of Engineering consistently ranks in the top 100 of the nation's engineering programs according to US News & World Report rankings.

-Today, the College of Engineering has more than 7,000 students in seven departments (bioengineering, civil engineering, computer science & engineering, electrical engineering, industrial and manufacturing systems engineering, materials science and engineering, and mechanical and aerospace engineering).
-The Civil Engineering Department, ranked 33rd in the country, is one of the most productive and progressive academic units in the College of Engineering with enrollment is over 1600 students and strong support from local industry and alumni, demonstrated through the number of scholarships.
-The College of Engineering is the most comprehensive engineering program in North Texas.
+Today, the College of Engineering consistently ranks in the top 100 of the nation's engineering programs according to US News & World Report rankings.
+It is ranked among the top 4 engineering programs in Texas and the surrounding states and has more than 9,000 students in seven departments (bioengineering, civil engineering, computer science and engineering, electrical engineering, industrial, manufacturing and systems engineering, materials science and engineering, and mechanical and aerospace engineering).